OWASP/CheatSheetSeries/cheatsheets/Server_Side_Request_Forgery_Prevention_Cheat_Sheet.md

 6. Receive and validate any business data needed to perform a valid call from a business point of view.
 7. Build the HTTP POST request **using only validated informations** and send it (*do not forget to disable the support for [redirection](https://developer.mozilla.org/en-US/docs/Web/HTTP/Redirections) in the web client used*).

-TODO: Show technically how to performs the validation flow and provide lib that can be used like for case n°1 based on notes from Jakub/Dom/Elie...Ensure that IP validation API proposed are resilient to encoding bypass (see both reference on SSRF).
+TODO: Show how to technically perform the step 2

 ### Network layer